orchestral/memory/README.md

 Before we can start using Memory Component, please run the following:

-  php artisan memory:migrate
+  php artisan migrate

-> The command utility is enabled via `Orchestra\Memory\CommandServiceProvider`.

 ### Publish Configuration

 Optionally, you can also publish the configuration file if there any requirement to change the default:

-  php artisan config:publish --packages=orchestra/memory
+  php artisan vendor:publish --provider="Orchestra\\Memory\\MemoryServiceProvider"

 ## Usage